brittaniSavery/personal-website/content/projects/code/bsa-site.md

 I introduced version 2 of my website on May 11, 2020 in the first post of my new blog, [New Year, New Look, Same Me](/post/new-year-new-look-same-me).
 The shortened version is that I wanted to have my website reflect more than just my life as an author.
 I feel that I accomplished that well with version 2.

 Version 3 is the here and now.
 I moved away from Wix since it was slow and honestly, I knew that I could build something that better fit my needs.
 I used Next.js and Bulma (staples in my personal programming) as well as Typescript to try to see what all the buzz is about.
-I can see where it would be useful, but honestly it's just okay. :shrug:
+I can see where it would be useful, but honestly it's just okay. :shrug: You can read more about the creation of this version in the post [New Year, New Look: Round 2](/post/new-year-new-look-round-2).

 ## Peek Behind the Curtain